 Danielle is a PT practicing at Western Massachusetts Physical Therapy and a professor at The Sage Colleges in Troy NY.
 She provided vital inputs towards making the software usable and all encompassing for a PT to effectively manage a practice.
 With all the efforts put across this years SAAS based Apollo came into existence.

-Apollo Practice Management is a SAAS-based provider offering flexible model applications for Physical Therapy practice management.
-Apollo Practice Management relieves clinicians, practitioners, and clinical staff from management issues in the same way doctors relieve patients from pain.
-You can access your account securely from multiple devices at any time and can know exactly where you are with your finances, patient load(s), staff responsibilities and scheduling in one go.
+Apollo Practice Management is a SAAS-based Physical Therapy practice management software.
+Apollo Practice Management relieves clinicians, practitioners, and clinical staff from devices, hardware and day to day systems management.
+Served over the cloud Apollo is secure and HIPAA compliant.
+Access your account securely from multiple devices at any time and can know exactly where you are with your finances, patient load(s), staff responsibilities and scheduling in one go.
 This allows you to focus on your practice, improve your efficiency in manageability, and yet reduces your costs in maintenance.

-Randy graduated with a Bachelor of Science in Business Administration in 1982 from the University of Maine with a minor in statistics and accounting.
+Randy graduated with a Bachelor of Science in Business Administration in 1982 from the University of Maine.
 While attending college he was very active in helping teachers with statistical calculations for thesis and published reports.
 Randy has well over 30 years working in business management with major corporations and 20 years plus specifically in medical consulting.
 With a rich background in physical therapy practice management and billing you can be assured of an expertise in all ranges and facets of physical therapy billing.
 Randy has helped design award winning software for practice management and is presently involved with several software projects to help physical therapists.

 Karen has been working in physical therapy practices since 1992.
 She quickly became office manager and controller and excelled in all aspects of practice management.
 She is a consultant in Apollo Practice Management since 1998 and continues to educate herself in all aspects of physical therapy billing and management.
 Karen is helping design physical therapy software for both Apollo Practice Management use as well as presently being used by independent physical therapists for software consulting.